alelavelli/rust-fullstack-web-application/README.md

 Middlewares are attached to the application router:

-- _Database Transaction:_ starts a new transaction when the request method is different from GET comitting or aborting it according to the result type
+- _Database Transaction:_ starts a new transaction when the request method is different from GET committing or aborting it according to the result type
 - _Logging:_ setup logging for the routes
 - _CORS:_ defines CORS policy for the application